Bfsg LLC Sells 7,493 Shares of Ally Financial Inc. (NYSE:ALLY)

-Bfsg LLC reduced its holdings in Ally Financial Inc. (NYSE:ALLY) by 21.3% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 27,746 shares of the financial services provider’s stock after selling 7,493 shares during the quarter.
-Bfsg LLC’s holdings in Ally Financial were worth $1,254,000 at the end of the most recent reporting period.
+Bfsg LLC trimmed its position in Ally Financial Inc. (NYSE:ALLY) by 21.3% during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 27,746 shares of the financial services provider’s stock after selling 7,493 shares during the quarter.
+Bfsg LLC’s holdings in Ally Financial were worth $1,254,000 as of its most recent filing with the Securities & Exchange Commission.

-Ally Financial (NYSE:ALLY) last posted its quarterly earnings data on Thursday, April 15th.
-The financial services provider reported $2.09 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.18 by $0.91.
-Ally Financial had a net margin of 12.22% and a return on equity of 6.43%.
-The business had revenue of $1.93 billion during the quarter, compared to analysts’ expectations of $1.74 billion.
-During the same quarter in the prior year, the business posted ($0.44) earnings per share.
-Ally Financial’s revenue was up 20.2% compared to the same quarter last year.
-Sell-side analysts expect that Ally Financial Inc. will post 2.48 earnings per share for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, May 14th.
-Stockholders of record on Friday, April 30th will be paid a $0.19 dividend.
-The ex-dividend date of this dividend is Thursday, April 29th.
+The company also recently declared a quarterly dividend, which will be paid on Friday, May 14th.
+Investors of record on Friday, April 30th will be given a dividend of $0.19 per share.
+The ex-dividend date is Thursday, April 29th.
 This represents a $0.76 annualized dividend and a dividend yield of 1.48%.
-Ally Financial’s payout ratio is 20.43%.
+Ally Financial’s dividend payout ratio is presently 20.43%.

+In other Ally Financial news, CFO Jennifer A. Laclair sold 3,334 shares of the stock in a transaction on Monday, April 26th.
+The stock was sold at an average price of $50.00, for a total value of $166,700.00.
+Following the completion of the sale, the chief financial officer now owns 102,101 shares in the company, valued at approximately $5,105,050.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CAO David J. Debrunner sold 27,500 shares of the business’s stock in a transaction dated Monday, April 5th.
+The stock was sold at an average price of $47.13, for a total value of $1,296,075.00.
+Following the completion of the sale, the chief accounting officer now owns 74,335 shares in the company, valued at $3,503,408.55.
+The disclosure for this sale can be found here.
+Insiders sold a total of 57,877 shares of company stock worth $2,663,425 over the last ninety days.
+Insiders own 0.36% of the company’s stock.

+Several equities research analysts have recently issued reports on the company.
+Smith Barney Citigroup raised their price objective on Ally Financial from $33.00 to $45.00 in a report on Wednesday, January 13th.
+Morgan Stanley lifted their price objective on Ally Financial from $56.00 to $59.00 and gave the company an “overweight” rating in a research note on Monday, April 26th.
+Evercore ISI assumed coverage on shares of Ally Financial in a research report on Wednesday, April 14th.
+They set an “outperform” rating and a $55.00 price target for the company.
+Janney Montgomery Scott lifted their price objective on shares of Ally Financial from $40.00 to $45.00 in a research note on Wednesday, January 13th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price objective on shares of Ally Financial from $33.00 to $45.00 in a report on Wednesday, January 13th.
+Two investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
+Ally Financial currently has a consensus rating of “Buy” and a consensus price target of $45.21.

 Ally Financial Profile